nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

 - It is much easier to switch between branches in Git than with CVCS systems.
 - Whereas CVCS version control systems are centred around one central repository, Git allows you to attach your repositories to multiple remotes at the same time, allowing you greater flexibility as to how you share or merge your code.

-## A typical repository lifecycle for a team using Git
+## A typical repository lifecycle when using Git

 Although every repository usage is unique, there are some common activities which will occur at some point in the lifetime of on most repositories:

 - A repository owner (e.g. a team lead or senior developer) will create a new, empty repository on a Git Server such as GitHub, GitLab, BitBucket Azure DevOps **TODO** Links.